 Legislative Summary – Prior Sessions

 2019 Legislative Priorities

-At the May 22, 2018 regular board meeting the Plano ISD Board of Trustees approved the Legislative Priorities for the 86th regular legislative session that begins on January 8, 2019.
+At the May 22, 2018 regular board meeting the Plano ISD Board of Trustees approved the legislative priorities for the 86th regular legislative session that began on January 8, 2019.
 The Plano ISD legislative priorities are derived from inclusive conversation among trustees and district administration.
 Additionally, in-common legislative priorities are considered upon collaboration with peer districts.
 Read more.

 2017 Legislative Position Statements for Special Session